Sneferu/austindex/readme.md

 **Madam Mam's** Local Thai chain.
 Curries and Fried Rice are out of this world, though their Pad Thai is basically ketchup noodles.
 Note also there is a Baskin Robbins two doors down.

+**Sichuan River** Sichuan restaurant serving both canonical American-Chinese dishes and more authentic dishes (such as offal).
+Fried rice is fantastic.

 **Clay Pit** Nice Indian restaurant.
 Remember to order food Desi Hot if you want any heat.

 **Devil May Care** Hidden Mediterranean-style tapas restaurant.
 Expensive but unbelievably flavorful.
 Best menu items include the lobster tail on lettuce and the ricotta with pita.